Open accessibility options

 🤝 Purpose: Optimizing our service

-📓 Data processed: Data such as technical usage information such as browser activity, clickstream activity, session heatmaps, as well as contact details, IP address, or your geographical location.
-You can find more details further down in this privacy policy and in the privacy policy of the providers.
+📓 Data Processed: Data such as technical usage information like browser activity, clickstream activity, session heatmaps, as well as contact details, IP address, or your geographic location.
+More details can be found below in this privacy policy and in the providers' privacy policies.

 What are website builders?